PrashantGaikwad-iOS/CoreDataMachineTest/README.md

 # CoreDataMachineTest
+iOS Machine Test -
+1. Add users locally
-iOS Machine Test - API calling and saving data to core data and fetching later to show on tableview
+2. Do API call and save response data to core data and later fetch users to show on the tableview
+3. Make sure there is no duplicate data in the database

 ![Optional Text](../main/img.png)